Bacon & Scallions Deviled Eggs Recipe

 How to perfectly boil eggs

-Add enough cold water to pan to cover eggs with an inch of water.
+Add enough cold water to the pan to cover the eggs with an inch of water.

-Place pan of eggs and water on hot stove, bring to boil and cover.
+Place a pan of eggs and water on the hot stove, bring to a boil, and cover.

-Boil for 10 minutes and remove from heat.
+Boil for 10 minutes and remove from the heat.

-Allow eggs to set in hot water for 10 minutes then drain hot water from pan and replace with cold tap water.
+Allow eggs to set in hot water for 10 minutes, then drain the hot water from the pan and replace it with cold tap water.

 Exchange with cold tap water again until eggs are cool enough to handle.